 Let’s face it, we spend a lot of time coming up with compelling marketing campaigns, sales offers, promotions and competitions.
 Usually the bigger they are - the better we like them.
 We spend a tremendous amount of time planning and generating the content required for Inbound Marketing campaigns to succeed.

 These marketing campaigns can put you above your competition and more importantly, they can make money.

 So what can go wrong?

 For a start, not focusing on small details that make a big difference.
 Where many campaigns fail is not focusing enough attention on the details such as their Call-To-Action buttons - the very thing they want readers to click!

 Optimised conversion rates might just be a click away - but have you thought about why they want to click, and what might be the deciding factor between clicking or scrolling away?
 A big shiny ‘click me’ button certainly helps, but that’s not all it takes to optimise your conversion rates.

 A great offer, promotion or competition is only ever as good as the CTA it employs.
 Are you short-changing your campaign by making common call-to-action mistakes?

 Where’s the value dear?

 It’s best not to confuse here, because most people will have seen it all before.
 If you let any ambiguity in, they will not click.
-Your CTA needs to be unique to your business and it should be clear what is going to happen when they click, whether it’s the key to unlocking the Mayan Codex and becoming sickeningly rich, or simply entry into a competition to win a straw hat.
+Your CTA needs to be unique to your business and it should be clear what is going to happen when they click, whether it’s the key to unlocking the Mayan Codex and becoming sickeningly rich, or simply enter into a competition to win a straw hat.

 Ignore proper grammar

 Be assertive and compelling.
 Normal language rules can be thrown out here.
 You want your readers to grasp your concept instantly.
 So the copy should be short, sharp and straight to the point.
 The best CTAs often use bullet points and sentences don’t need to be structured to an Oxford standard.
 They can start with ‘Capture’, ‘Access’ or ‘Learn’.